akkarachaiwangcharoensap/simple-todo-app/README.md

 # simple-todo-app

-A simple to do web app converted from a design.
+A simple to-do web app converted from a design.
 HTML CSS Bootstrap Javascript / Jquery